Saarthak04/health-checks/README.md

 # health-checks
 To check health of our Computer System

-This Repo will be populated with lots of fancy checks.
-We will begin shortly..

-This line is present only in second-branch
+This line is present only in third-branch

-This line is successfully pulled..
+This code is successfully pulled and merge conflicts section has been covered..